crankin/me2020/work/criterion.md

 title: 03 THE CRITERION COLLECTION
 types: 'PACKAGING : PUBLICATION : INTERACTIVE MENUS'
 wnav: yes
+bqwork: "<p>&ldquo;Wow.
+Let me just say, they do amazing work.
+I LOVE THEM.
+It takes a lot to get me excited after 10 years here, but Marc totally ‘gets it’.
+The best DVD packaging considers the entire concept of the production.
+Marc English Design is a perfect choice because they understand that presenting the world of each film is essential.
+The care and consideration with which each and every element is designed, makes it very clear how much they understand each movie.
+And we love their design as much as we love the films.
+Their design is the kind of presentation that involves the viewer and fan of the film; there are many tidbits to discover and make connections to.
+Just perfect.
+Marc English Design rocks savage.&rdquo;</p><footer><p>Susan Arosteguy, producer : The Criterion Collection</p></footer>"
 images:
  - img: criterion/01-slacker-cover.jpg
    alt: Slacker